“The future depends on what you do today.”

 Gandhi

-Julian was born three months premature, weighing just 1 kg (2.2 lbs).
-He spent his first month in intensive care and the next two in the neonatal unit, finally going home on what would have been his original due date.
-At one year old, he was diagnosed with spastic diplegia cerebral palsy, which primarily affects his left leg.
-His muscles remain constantly tight, making balance quite a challenge.
+Julian was born three months early, weighing just 1 kg (2.2 lbs).
+After three months in hospital, he went home on his original due date.
+At age one, he was diagnosed with spastic diplegia cerebral palsy, mainly affecting his left leg and causing tight muscles that challenge his balance.

-For 14 years, out of concern and fear for his future, I trained him as if we were on a military mission…because we were.
-The mission was simple: to not let his cerebral palsy ever gain the upper hand.
-And as time went on, Julian’s diverse challenges became the driving force behind all of my technical creations.
-Some were successful…others flopped miserably!
+For 15 years, driven by concern for his future, I trained Julian as if we were on a mission—because we were.
+The mission was to not let his cerebral palsy gain the upper hand.
+He has done daily physiotherapy—sometimes up to three times a day.

-Julian is the most amazing person I’ve ever known.
-Despite his physical challenges—he has never once let them affect him or define who he is.
-He has faced every obstacle with quiet determination and strength; an unstoppable spirit fuelled by a brilliant sense of humour.
-Nothing ever slows him down—he just keeps bulldozing forward, no matter what the challenge.
-He has always been our everything…our absolute inspiration.
+Julian is incredible.
+Despite his physical challenges, he has never let them define him.
+He meets every obstacle with quiet determination, strength, and a brilliant sense of humour.
+Nothing slows him down—he simply keeps pushing forward.
+Our inspiration.